futurice/field-ops-guide/field-ops-guide.md

 * [WoW: Project Progress Monitoring Burndown Chart](https://wow.futurice.com/#/card/project_progress_monitoring_burndown_chart)

-### QUESTION: Does the team have a reasoned estimate about the remaining amount of work?
+### QUESTION: Does the Team have a reasoned estimate about the remaining amount of work?

 **What is the criteria for "yes"?**

-The team knows what is required to be delivered for the next milestone, and they have made an estimate of the work required for meeting that milestone.
+The Team knows what is required to be delivered for the next milestone, and they have made an estimate of the work required for meeting that milestone.

 **Why is this important?**

-If the team does not know how many tasks they have and how much work delivering them requires, it is impossible to track the progress towards that milestone.
+If the Team does not know how many tasks they have and how much work delivering them requires, it is impossible to track the progress towards that milestone.

 If you don't know how much work is left, you can't efficiently say no to new requests made by the Client since you don't know how much flexibility you have available on your delivery capability.